UBC-Thunderbots/Software/docs/software-architecture-and-design.md

 Fullsystem processes data and makes decisions for a [team](#team) of [robots](#robot).
 It manages [Sensor Fusion](#sensor-fusion), which is responsible for processing and filtering raw data, and the [AI](#ai) that makes gameplay decisions.

 ## Backend
-The `Backend` is responsible for all communication with the "outside world".
+Fullsystem contains a `Backend` responsible for all communication with the "outside world".
 The responsibilities of the `Backend` can be broken down into communication using `SensorProto` and [Primitives](#primitives) messages:

-* Upon receiving the following messages from the network (outside world), the `Backend` will store it in a `SensorProto` message and send it to [Sensor Fusion](sensor-fusion):
+* Upon receiving the following messages from the network, the `Backend` will store it in a `SensorProto` message and send it to [Sensor Fusion](sensor-fusion):
   * Robot status messages
   * Vision data about where the robots and ball are (typically from [SSL-Vision](#ssl-vision))
   * Referee commands (typically from the [SSL-Gamecontroller](#ssl-gamecontroller)

 * Upon receiving [Primitives](#primitives) from the [AI](#ai), `Backend` will send the primitives to the robots or the [Simulator](#simulator).

-The `Backend` was designed to be a simple interface that handles all communication with the "outside world", allowing for different implementations that can be swapped out in order to communicate with different hardware / protocols / programs.
+The `Backend` was designed to be a simple interface that handles all communication with the "outside world", allowing for different implementations that can be swapped out in order to communicate with different hardware/ protocols/programs.

 #### Backend Diagram
 ![Backend Diagram](images/backend_diagram.svg)